federico-paolillo/mines/README.md

 ## Usage

 You need [Go](https://go.dev/dl/) 1.22.1.
 This software is meant and designed to work on Unix-like systems.
 I will not make any attempts at compatibility with Microsoft Windows.
-For the moment, this software as no third-party dependencies save the Go standard library.
+For the moment, this software has no third-party dependencies save the Go standard library.

 From the source root folder, run `go test ./...` to run tests or run `go run ./cmd/cli` to run the built-in client.